Legislators press Trump to push frigate deal to Marinette

 MADISON, Wis.
 (AP) — A bipartisan coalition of Wisconsin legislators sent a letter Monday to President Trump pressing him to direct a lucrative U.S. Navy frigate construction contract to a Marinette shipyard.

-Fincantieri Marinette Marine is locked in a fierce competition with Bath Iron Works in Maine; Austal USA of Alabama; and Huntington Ingalls of Mississippi.
-Lockheed Martin of Baltimore was also in the running for the contract before withdrawing from consideration during the first half of 2019.
+Fincantieri Marinette Marine is locked in a fierce competition with Bath Iron Works in Maine; Austal USA of Alabama; Huntington Ingalls of Mississippi: and Lockheed Martin of Baltimore for the contract.
 Whoever wins the deal would be expected to build two frigates annually from 2021 to 2021.
 Each ship is expected to cost about $900 million each.

 Wisconsin Rep. John Nygren, who represents Marinette in the state Assembly, persuaded 54 Republican and Democrats from both the Assembly and Senate to sign on to the letter to Trump.